wswebcreation/rn-tango/README.md

 I'd love to play the LinkedIn Tango game, but there is no history.
 So I've downloaded the history and created my own Tango React Native App with [EXPO](https://expo.dev/). **This project only supports iOS, NOT Android**

+## About Tango
+Tango is a logic puzzle game where you place sun (☀️) and moon (🌑) symbols on a grid while satisfying equality (=) and inequality (x) constraints between cells.

 ## Collect Tango data

 We use the [playlist](https://www.youtube.com/playlist?list=PLLE2dY85AtnfSpGLBlq9YQwxQQxLVi66w) of Daily Puzzles to get the history, then follow these steps

 1. Open playlist [url](https://www.youtube.com/playlist?list=PLLE2dY85AtnfSpGLBlq9YQwxQQxLVi66w)
 2. Fully scroll to the bottom so all videos are shown
-3. Paste the following code in the browser, This will prompt you to download a file named `tango-thumbnails.json`
+3. Paste the following code in the browser, This will prompt you to download a file named `tango-thumbnails.json`, download it to the [`tango-data/`](./tango-data/)-folder

   <details>